simonmichael/hledger/hledger/hledger.m4.md

 m4_dnl Include the standard description:
 _hledgerdescription_

-This is hledger’s command-line interface (there are also terminal and web interfaces).
-Its basic function is to read a plain text file describing financial transactions (in accounting terms, a general journal) and print useful reports on standard output, or export them as CSV. hledger can also read some other file formats such as CSV files, translating
+The basic function of the hledger CLI is to read a plain text file describing financial transactions (in accounting terms, a general journal) and print useful reports on standard output, or export them as CSV. hledger can also read some other file formats such as CSV files, translating